wso2/docs-is/en/docs/setup/changing-the-hostname.md

     [server]
     hostname = "is.dev.wso2.com"
     ```

+    1. Configuring internal host name

+        If you expect to configure a server hostname for internal API calls, it can be configured as follows.
+        This is an optional config with the default value `localhost`.
+This configuration will be utilized to build the
+        internal absolute url of a service endpoint, that will be consumed at places that will generate internal API calls.

+        ``` toml
+        [server]
+        internal_hostname = "internal.wso2.is"
+        ```

+    2. Configuring internal host name for evaluations

+        If you are configuring the hostnames for evaluations (when there is no Load Balancer or Proxy), you can follow
+        one of the below two approaches according to your requirement.

+        - **Approach 1**

+        Configure the same name for the `hostname`, and the `internal_hostname` as follows.
+        In this case you can follow the same steps starting from 2.

+        ``` toml
+        [server]
+        hostname = "is.dev.wso2.com"
+        internal_hostname = "is.dev.wso2.com"
+        ```

+        - **Approach 2**

+        If you need to configure a different name for the `internal_hostname` from the `hostname` as follows.
+        In this case you have to follow the same steps to generate the keystore for internal_hostname as well.

+        ``` toml
+        [server]
+        hostname = "is.dev.wso2.com"
+        internal_hostname = "internal.is.dev.wso2.com"
+        ```

 2. All keystores in WSO2 IS are stored in the
     `           <IS_HOME>/repository/resources/security          `
     folder.
 Navigate to the security folder on the command prompt and